ldgaetano/trade-in/src/main/scala/contracts/player_proxy/README.md

-# trade-in: Player Proxy Contract
+# Trade-In: Player Proxy Contract
 Below are the links to the respective documentation for the different versions of the contract.
 The most recent version will be the one currently in use.

 ## Versions